mdasif08/Practice_Repo/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
+4. Test your changes
 5. Submit a pull request

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available under the MIT License.

-## 🆘 Support
+## 🆘 Need Help?

-For issues and questions:
-1. Check the troubleshooting section
+- Check the service-specific README files in each service directory
-2. Review the logs
+- Look at the logs: `docker-compose logs -f`
-3. Open an issue on GitHub
-4. Check the documentation
+- Test individual endpoints to isolate issues
+- Make sure all required services are running

 ---

-**CraftNudge** - Transform your Git commits into actionable insights with AI-powered analysis and continuous monitoring.
+**Happy Coding! 🎉**